opensourcedesign/opensourcedesign.github.io/workers/job-submit/README.md

 | `SMTP_FROM`         | from address, e.g. `hello@opensourcedesign.net`                 |
 | `SMTP_SECURE`       | *(optional)* `true` for port 465; omit/`false` for 587          |

-The workflow triggers on any merged PR whose branch starts with `job/` or `event/` (which the Worker always uses), so the `job-submission` and `event-submission` labels are informational only.
+The workflows trigger on merged or closed submission PRs whose branch starts with `job/`, `event/`, or `resource/` (which the Worker always uses), so the `job-submission` and `event-submission` labels are informational only.

 ## Local development